Roundnet-AI/tournament-scraping/README.md

-# fwango-scrape
+# tournament-scraping
-A repo for scraping fwango's website to get tournament player counts over time.
+A repo for scraping all tournament websites to get tournament player counts over time.